HR Tip of the Week

 • The 90-day waiting period begins on the first day after the orientation period.

-Generally, employers may also establish reasonable waiting periods for employees to become eligible for voluntary company provided benefits, such as paid time off.
 Note: Some states and local jurisdictions have established paid leave laws that will have their own eligibility requirements with which covered employers must comply.

 Q: If employees are terminated during their introductory period, are they disqualified from unemployment benefits?